 4. Timing:Do not wait until several snowfalls have happened.
 Sure, it may be below the amount the city you live in makes snow removal obligatory.
 However, if you clear your sidewalks on an ongoing basis during the winter, you end up having to spend less time struggling when the snow piles up and becomes heavy and more difficult to not only shovel but plow away.

 5. See Clearly:Even though you are bundled up, do make sure you can see clearly.
 Wear a hat and a scarf, but make sure you can see both straight ahead and peripherally.
 This allows you to work safely.
 You can see the path in front and the area around you.
 You can see where the snow blower is throwing the snow.
 You can see if any snow plow is on the road or coming down your sidewalk.

 Keeping Snow Removal Safe: Reducing the Risk

 It really does not matter what type of equipment you use to move the snow and remove the ice.
 Deicers and a shovel or ice melt and a skid steer plow, it can take a toll physically.
 If you do not want to take the risk, or do not have the time, energy, and wherewithal to address snow and ice removal, why not hire a professional to do so?
-Obtain a third-party service such as Edenapp from Apple, Android, or edenapp.com and use it to find the best snow removal services possible.
+Obtain a third-party service such as Edenapp from Apple, Android, or edenapp.com and use it to find the best residential and commercial snow removal services possible.
 By choosing a professional, you can relieve yourself of all anxiety and any physical strain that could result from any and all snow removal tasks.